“GoodAI is building towards my lifelong dream to create general artificial intelligence. I’ve been focused on this goal since I was 15 years old.”

 Marek Rosa, CEO, CTO, & Founder

-GoodAI is awarding $300k in grants to research projects that push the boundaries of modern artificial intelligence.>
+GoodAI is awarding over $600k in grants to research projects that push the boundaries of modern artificial intelligence.>

 We run the Meta-Learning & Multi-Agent Learning Workshops (MLMA) to bring together world-renowned experts in order to advance the field of meta-learning and multi-agent learning.>

 In 2017 GoodAI launched the General AI Challenge, a worldwide citizen science project, which aims to help tackle crucial research problems in human-level AI development.>

 We view intelligence as a tool for searching for solutions to problems.
 The guiding principles of our AI research revolve around an AI which can accumulate skills gradually and in a self-improving manner (where each new skill can be reused and improved in the accumulation of further skills).>

 AI Roadmap Institute